GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 This playbook explains FALs with the outcomes first before explaining the high level requirements and the risk process.<sup>17</sup> To determine if your application requires an FAL, consider the following questions:

-For existing applications and defined users and transactions (Step 1):

 For _existing_ applications and defined users and transactions (Step 1):
 -	Is the application integrated with any type of _agency enterprise_ single sign-on solution?
 -	Is the application integrated with any government or commercial identity provider?